Viiuska/project_game/README.md

 -The game is responsive.
 User can use it desktop, tablet and mobile view without bigger problems.
 -It has no trouble to work in different browsers.
 -The game plot is to collect stars (points) until player hits bomb and dies.
--Player collects tries to collect the yellow stars and avoid black stars as they give minus points.
+-Player tries to collect the yellow stars and avoid black stars as they give minus points.
 -In the medium level there are two platforms that moves horizontally and hard level there is one platform that moves horizontally and one platform that user can move with a mouse click.
 -There are 3 different maps in total.
 -In hard level there is a movable platform can be moved by clicking the mouse.